UNL-VEX-Robotics/neblib/README.md

 ## Features
 * PID class with multiple exit condition types
-* Standard "Tank" Drivetrain class
-  * Simple velocity setting designed to easily accomodate controller input
+* Odometry class to track the position of a robot
+  * Tracker Wheel class to wrap both vex::rotation and vex::encoder
+* X-Drive class with basic autonomous movements and user inputs

 ## Requirements for Use
 This library is designed specifically for use within VEX Robotics teams who fulfill at least one of the following: